KarelZe/thesis/references/obsidian/📖chapters/👨‍🍳Tain-Test-split.md

 Our train-test-split, however, makes two implicit assumptions, we want to test for.
 First, the size of the resulting training set is large enough, for the model to capture regularities in the data.
 Second, all subsets are drawn from the same distribution.
 So that, fitting the classifier on the training set and optimizing on the validation set can provide good estimates for the test set.
 We subsequently analyze both aspects to underpin our choice.
 The analysis is conducted on the training and validation set to avoid information leaking from the test set.

 Optimally, samples in the train, validation, and test come from the same distribution.
 The presence of the data shift, as observed in cref-[[🚏Exploratory Data Analysis]] within the training set raises concerns that the assumption holds.
 We test for the similarity of the training and validation set and identify problematic features using *adversarial validation*.
 As such, we re-label all trades within the training set with 0 and all trades of the validation set with 1.
 We then train a classifier on a random subset of the composed data and predict the conformance to the train or validation set for the remaining samples.
 More specifically, we use a gradient boosting classifier, which gives competitive predictions with default hyperparameters and is least computationally demanding.
 As samples in the training set are more frequent than validation samples, performance is estimated using the gls-ROC-AUC, which is insensitive to class imbalances.
 Assuming train and test samples come from the same distribution, the obtained performance estimate is near a random guess.

+We test for the similarity of the training and validation set using a Distribution of target is maintained in the subsets.

 ![[adv-validation-gradient-boosting.png]]
 (describe plot but use different measure)